pat-laugh/websson-doc/strings.md

 "this is a c-string"
 ```

+Single quotes are not usable as delimiters &mdash; in fact, they do nothing in WebSSON.

 ## Line-string

 The line-string is declared with a colon.
 Only characters on the same line as